Explore By Bus

 Footdee

-Footdee otherwise known amongst locals as ‘Fittie’ is one of Aberdeen’s hidden gems situated at the end of the beach esplanade by the east end of the harbour.
-Take a walk through the cobbled streets of the historic fishing village and marvel at the brightly decorated sheds that keep to the nautical theme featuring fishing nets, model boats, buoys and lots of gnomes!
+Footdee, or ‘Fittie’ to locals, is one of Aberdeen’s hidden gems at the end of the beach esplanade near the harbour.
+Stroll the cobbled streets of this historic fishing village and admire the brightly decorated sheds with nautical touches - from fishing nets and model boats to buoys and gnomes.

 Beach Esplanade